(Last Updated On: July 7, 2019)

 This is my new favourite thing to do in Berlin.
 Having dinner at the Thaipark, where you can buy any Thai dish you can imagine, including insects (which I did not eat)!
 Everything was delicious, fresh and best of all, cheap.
 Expert friends inform me that cuisine is also quite authentic.
 You can also get a shoulder and back massage from a blind lady in the park.

 “Altwohnung” is German for old apartment building.
 My dream is to someday again live in Europe, in a building with stairs like this.

 This sunset along Danzigerstr was bittersweet as it signified the end of my vacation in Berlin.
 It was time for me to come back home again.

 It was a perfect vacation.
 I took it slow, enjoyed myself and felt at home right away.
 It honestly could not have been much better.

 A huge thanks to all my friends who made it so special.
 Can’t wait to see you all again! xoxo

 If you are into Berlin as much as I am, check out my Berlin archives.
 If you’re interested in moving there like I did, read my post about how to find a job in Berlin and even make friends in Berlin.

-Read these interviews from Berlin locals – James from überlin and Natalye Childress, author of Aftermath of Forever: How I Loved, Lost, and Found Myself.
+Read an interview from a Berlin locals – Natalye Childress, author of Aftermath of Forever: How I Loved, Lost, and Found Myself.

 For fun, listen to Marlene Dietrich’s “Das ist Berlin.”